Schwenkfelder Church: History

-Although followers have held the teachings of Schwenckfeld since the 16th century, the Schwenkfelder Church did not come into existence until the 20th century, due in large part to Schwenckfeld's emphasis on inner spirituality over outward form.
+Although followers have held the teachings of Schwenckfeld since the 16th century, Schwenkfelder Church was not formed until the 20th century, due in large part to Schwenckfeld's emphasis on inner spirituality over outward form.
 He also labored for a fellowship of all believers and one church.

-Originally calling themselves Confessors of the Glory of Christ (after Schwenckfeld's 1541 book Great Confession on the Glory of Christ), the group later became known as Schwenkfelders.
-These Christians often suffered persecution like slavery, prison and fines at the hands of the government and state churches in Europe.
+Originally calling themselves Confessors of the Glory of Christ after Schwenckfeld's 1541 book Great Confession on the Glory of Christ, the group later became known as Schwenkfelders.
+These Christians often suffered persecution like slavery, prison, and fines at the hands of the government and state churches in Europe.
 Most of them lived in southern Germany and Lower Silesia.

 By the beginning of the 18th century, the remaining Schwenkfelders lived around Harpersdorf in the Duchy of Silesia, which was part of the Bohemian Crown.
 As the persecution intensified around 1719–1725, they were given refuge in 1726 by Nicolaus Ludwig von Zinzendorf in Saxony.
 When the Elector of Saxony died in 1733, Jesuits petitioned the new ruler to return the Schwenkfelders to Harpersdorf.
 With their freedom in jeopardy, they decided to look to the New World; toleration was also extended to them in Silesia in 1742 by King Frederick II of Prussia.